staticintlucas/staticintlucas/README.md

 # Hi

 I am an electronic and software engineer from Cork, Ireland.
-I have a master's degree Electrical and Electronic engineering, and I currently work on embedded software at Qualcomm.
+I have a master's degree in Electrical and Electronic engineering, and I currently work on embedded software at Qualcomm.

 - I know C, Python, (some) C++, a bit of Rust, and a couple of flavours of assembly.
 - I'm constantly working on some random project.
 I eventually end up losing interest in most, but